 A second joint training day was carried out in November 1940 and participants were taught about tank sabotage, how to keep low, revolver use using the New York Police Department preferred .38 revolver and how to track their target.
 The unit also used the rifle range at Cawston in Norfolk, with .303 packed in grease that had been stored since the previous World War.

 Brandon’s OB was given a dozen Mills bombs, High Explosive plastic (like a yellow putty), twenty minute pencil fuses, detonators, five and ten minute fuse wire (for railway sabotage).

 Items were found buried in the walled garden of Brandon Country Park which led to Steve Woods’ appearance on the Ken Bruce Radio 2 show on 23rd July 1990.
 These items included a bayonet, earphones, ammunition, candles, matches, pickled plums, syringe, generator handle, unopened medicines, margarine, miscellaneous food and tubs of grease.

 Brandon had an OB situated in Lingheath, an area south-east of Brandon, between the B1106 and B1107, set in scrubland and edging on the Thetford Forest.
-An eyewitness reports being shown the underground bunker by his father, who had served with the Aux Unit, shortly after the war, but he thinks it has since been demolished as all that is there are craters in the ground.
+An eyewitness reported being shown the underground bunker by his father, who had served with the Auxiliary Unit, shortly after the war, but he thinks it was demolished.
+All that is there now are craters in the ground.
 The OB was reached by clearing brush from the ground and opening a trapdoor to the bunker.
-Little else is known about this unit due to its secrecy.
+Little else is known about this OB due to its secrecy.